The Last of Us Season 2 is 'outlined' and 'ready to go' whenever Hollywood strike ends

-The Last of Us Season 2 is ready to enter production as soon as the ongoing Hollywood strikes end, according to the TV and video game series’ co-creator Neil Druckmann.
+The Last of Us Season 2 is ready to enter production as soon as the ongoing Hollywood strikes end, according to the TV and video game series’ co-creator, Neil Druckmann.

 “We’ve outlined all of Season 2 and we’re ready to go as soon as the strike ends,” said Druckmann in a recent interview with Entertainment Weekly.

-However, given the strike currently has no end in sight, it’s unclear when production on the second Season of HBO’s critically-acclaimed TV show will start.
-On the plus side, since there’s a seven-year gap between The Last of Us Part 1 and Part 2 video games, and this time gap is integral to the game’s story, at least the series key actors won’t age out of their roles by the time the project finally moves ahead.
+However, given the strike currently has no end in sight, it’s unclear when production on the second season of HBO’s critically-acclaimed TV show will start.
+On the plus side, since there’s a seven-year gap between The Last of Us Part I and Part II video games, and this time gap is integral to the game’s story, at least the series key actors won’t age out of their roles by the time the project finally moves ahead.

-When asked about The Last of Us Part III, a game that’s almost certainly in development but likely won’t release for several years, Druckmann said, “As far as the next game at Naughty Dog, I can’t say anything.
+When asked about The Last of Us Part III, a rumoured game that’s almost certainly in development but likely won’t release for several years, Druckmann said, “As far as the next game at Naughty Dog, I can’t say anything.
 My comms director over there will slaughter me.”

 “My job is really strange, I’m given feedback on this theme park thing, I’m working on the TV show, and I’m working on another game, so I’m just kind of jumping around on different projects,” said Druckmann, referencing an upcoming Halloween Horror Nights attraction at Universal Studios Orlando that’s based on the video game and television series.